jadijadi/lpic1book/content/1071_manage_user_and_group_accounts_and_related_system_files.md

 #### /etc/shadow

-This file contains password \(hashed passwords\) of the users.
+This file contains the users' \(hashed\) passwords.
 See how the `/etc/passwd` is readable for all but `/etc/shadow` is only readable for root and members of the `shadow` group:

 ```text
 # ls -ltrh /etc/passwd /etc/shadow